woanware/Win32Security/Readme.md

 **Win32Security**

 This is a fork of a the Win32Security library written by Renaud Paquay, who I believe is a Microsoft employee.
-H
+I have modified to include some service related access masks.

 **Description**